PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 [certificate request](/docs/reference/access-authn-authz/certificate-signing-requests/#normal-user)
 for more details about this.

-In contrast, service accounts are users managed by the Kubernetes API.
+In contrast, service accounts are users managed by the PlaidCloud API.
 They are bound to specific namespaces, and created automatically by the API server or manually through API calls.
-Service accounts are tied to a set of credentials stored as `Secrets`, which are mounted into pods allowing in-cluster processes to talk to the Kubernetes API.
+Service accounts are tied to a set of credentials stored as `Secrets`, which are mounted into pods allowing in-cluster processes to talk to the PlaidCloud API.

 API requests are tied to either a normal user or a service account, or are treated as [anonymous requests](#anonymous-requests).
 This means every process inside or outside the cluster, from